andyglick/cucumber-spring-eclipselink/README.md

 Cucumber, Spring and Eclipselink with Spring Data JPA
 =====================================================

+this project makes use of dependency scanning tools, the current dependency list is clear of vulnerabilities

+on behalf of tranparency -- this is a demo project, the active code doesn't do very much and I wrote it along time ago -- on the other hand I do regular work on the project -- at some point I began using the allure test reporting library which executes in a build context only during the test, integration-test and site phases only, the dependencies of the allure mechanism do not execute at "normal runtime" -- adding dependencies on allure components added transitive dependencies on jackson-databind and tika-core -- if you pay a lot of attention to CVE's you may recognize these 2 components as ones that had demonstrated significant vulnerabilities

+the versions of these 2 dependent components have been patched, the vulnerabilities have been remediated

+jackson--data-bind 9.3.3.3
+tika-core:2.22

 and now for some whining

 coveralls states that only 56% of the code has been tested.
 Well